+}

 Currently, it has been agreed that the maximum number of PLMN in an eLTE cell would be 6.

 The IE maxPLMN indicates the maximum number of PLMNs that can be configured as part of RAN Area configuration for a UE.
 This is a parameter independent of the maximum number of PLMN contained in SIB 1 of a cell.
 A UE could be configured in RAN Area config with PLMNs that do no belong to the PLMN broadcasted in SIB 1 of the registered cell.